mikemackintosh/dTR-Gallery/README.md

 dTR-Gallery
 ===========

-dTR is a PHP - Bakery Framework Gallery
+dTR (Doing Things Right) is a PHP Image Gallery based on @mikemackintosh's Bakery Framework.